theodoremoreland/NodeJsQuiz/README.md

 A Node.js quiz through a Node.js command line program.
 The program can be used directly in a command line environment or indirectly via webpage.
 The latter leverages WebSockets and Node `child_process` to pipe input and output between web client and command line environment.
 The webpage is served using `Express.js`.

+Given this project involves both a command line program and a web app, there are two different interfaces and feature sets available.
+For example, the command line interface allows the choosing of topics, whereas the web app doesn't.
+See screenshots and local setups for each below.

 <img src="presentation/thumbnail.png" width="650">

 [Visit the live deployment here](http://node-js-quiz.us-east-1.elasticbeanstalk.com/)